cywang90/modXTFinishers/release/README.txt

 	- Options to disable certain checks that often block cinematic finishers from triggering in the vanilla game:
 		- Target must be the last enemy in combat.
 		- Geralt must be clear of terrain/object obstacles within a certain distance.
+	- Option to disable camera shake when a cinematic finisher is triggered.

 MODULE dismember_default
 ------------------------